michaelnordmeyer/jekyll-theme-emojification/README.md

 ### Favicons

 `icon.webp` is the favicon for the light mode, and there's also a dark variant `icon-dark.webp` for dark mode.
 If you want to use them, these files have to be copied manually from the demo's repository root to your site's repository root.
-Otherwise just create your own and name them accordingly.

 ## Installation